Mathematics-Monster.com

 Factors in Algebra

 Just as numbers have factors, terms in algebra also have factors.
 A factor is one of the numbers, letters and brackets (or a product of them) that are multiplied together to make a term.
-For example, the factors of 2 and x are factors of 2x, because 2 × x = 2x. factors in algebra
+For example, the factors of 2 and x are factors of 2x, because 2 × x = 2x.
+Learn more about factors in algebra